chrisy781/Computer_Vision_Group_27/readme.md

 **Tiling** is a method where the image is cut in multiple smaller images by use of a grid.
 The purpose of which is to improve the detection performance of the network.
 This method is proposed in a paper by Li et al. [9].
 Li et al. state that it can be successfully applied to the localization and recognition of pesticides on leaves.
 The researchers show that their application is ideally suited for multi-scale object detection.
 We think this technique might be applicable to our case as we also try to detect very small objects on a uniform background.
 In the image, the impact of tiling can be seen on the accuracy of a network.
 The top pictures are without tiling applied as data-augmentation step, the bottom pictures with tiling technique applied.

-Below the code for the tiling:
+Below the code for the tiling of the test images (train is similar):

 ```python
 def datapipeline(path, im_name):